Directed by Gregory Jacobs, Written by Reid Carolin

 Magic Mike, released back in the summer of 2012, was a sleeper hit, especially with female audiences.

 It surprised me, personally, by being pretty good.
-It was much more a drama in the Saturday Night Fever/Flashdance mould, which I could appreciate, not just a male stripper gong show—though, if that’s what you’re into, you likely weren’t disappointed.
-I should’ve known—any movie directed by the great Steven Soderbergh is worth seeing, at the very least.
+It was much more a drama in the Saturday Night Fever/Flashdance mould more than just an exploitation picture about strippers — though, if that’s what you’re into, you likely weren’t disappointed.
+I should’ve known — any movie directed by the great Steven Soderbergh is worth seeing, at the very least.

 The sequel cleverly doesn’t repeat the moves of the first, and still manages to balance genuine moments of character with the beefcake displays.
 It also is the funniest film I’ve seen in 2015.